sajwolfe/GameGraphicsFinalProject/README.md

 Final group project for CMPM 163

 Our overall project aims to create an outdoor 3D scene in Unity using HLSL shaders, particle systems, and various models and textures.
+The downloadable build of our project is at the following link, as well as inside this repository: https://alexcovert.itch.io/game-graphics-final-project

 Alex Covert - I worked mostly on the smoke and fog in the scene, based largely off of the following tutorials: https://twitter.com/roystanhonks/status/990755998280265728?lang=en (fog) and https://www.alanzucconi.com/2016/03/02/shaders-for-simulations/ (smoke).
 Both are created with a combination of shader code and C# code.
 I also worked on creating a first-person camera prefab that moves with keys & the mouse.